Premik/blender_rhubarb_lipsync_ng/dev.md

   * Bake to NLA - batchmode?
     - There should be an option to bake multiple captures of the (selected/all objects).
 Based on the channel or othe crit.
 So bake can be done 1x for each single character.

+* target_id_types # OBJECT, KEY, NODETREE - replace the only_shapekeys bool in the MappingProperties with generic action type and add support from NODETREE type (animating material properties, like frame offset)

 ### Normal
 * `is_fcurve_for_shapekey`